-In the mid-1980s to the early 1990s data were stored in a series of flat file geotechnical datasets (paper then spreadsheet) generated for the applied geology mapping projects of urban areas; funded by the then Department of the Environment.
+In the mid-1980s to the early 1990s, data was stored in a series of flat file geotechnical datasets (paper, then spreadsheet) generated for the applied geology mapping projects of urban areas and funded by the then Department of the Environment.
 These were inefficient to use and difficult to manage.
 The availability of personal computers and networking enabled the decision to create and populate a relational database.
-This is now the National Geotechnical Properties Database with 54 data tables and 33 dictionary tables.
+This is now the National Geotechnical Properties Database, with 54 data tables and 33 dictionary tables.
 The dictionary tables are used to define and constrain fields in the database that describe the project, boreholes, core and any in-hole or laboratory test information relating to the material investigated.

-The database contains records for 7370 projects (Site Investigation Reports).
-Linked to the reports are 178 436 Holes.
-There are a total of 3 617 186 in situ field records linked to the Holes.
-There are 879 293 samples linked to the Holes with a total of 5 180 330 laboratory test data records.
+The database contains records for 7370 projects (site investigation reports).
+Linked to the reports are 178 436 holes.
+There are a total of 3 617 186 in situ field records and 879 293 samples linked to the holes, with a total of 5 180 330 laboratory test data records.

-Lithology and lithostratigraphy codes are populated for the geological interval in the geology table (incorporated within the database structure – ‘GEOLOGY’ in Figure 2).
-They are extracted from the AGS files where available, or added by BGS geologists where not available.
-Some of the original codes supplied by contractors may be changed in the geology table by BGS geologists as part of our QA procedures, ensuring standard formats are maintained and promoting property attribution to geological stratigraphy.
+Lithology and lithostratigraphy codes are populated for the geological interval in the geology table (‘GEOLOGY’ in Figure 2).
+They are extracted from the AGS files (where available) or added by BGS geologists (where not available).
+Some of the original codes supplied by contractors may have been changed in the geology table by BGS geologists as part of our QA procedures, ensuring standard formats are maintained and promoting property attribution to geological stratigraphy.

 The information within the database forms the basis for the geotechnical attribution of 2D and 3D digital geological models and underpins our core and commissioned engineering geology research.

-Statistical analysis is performed on the data, for example to assess property variation with depth, which are provided in our technical reports in the form of geotechnical property distributions across different depositional basins of some of the UK’s key formations.
-(For details of the statistical analysis techniques see HALLAM, J R. 1990.
-The statistical analysis and summarisation of geotechnical databases.
-British Geological Survey Technical Report, WN/90/16.)
-Presentation of the data from the NGPD can be customised for each specific application, as in Figure 3, which shows:
+Statistical analysis, for example to assess property variation with depth, is performed on the data and is provided in our technical reports in the form of geotechnical property distributions across different depositional basins of some of the UK’s key formations*.
+Presentation of the data from the NGPD can be customised for each specific application, as in Figure 3, showing:

 - property distribution summaries in box and whisker form;